 If you upload very large images to your website, your website will slow down when those images are viewed by your visitors.

 The solution is to learn how to optimise (trim images down to size) before you upload them.

 This article explains the two factors that control how big your image files are and provides links to some free or low cost tools you can use to optimise your images.

 Optimizing images for the web involves scaling them down both in image size (dimension size in pixels) to fit screen sizes for which the website was built and their file size (in KB kilobytes) so that they can be lightweight without losing any visible definition.
 This process is quite complex and is done manually as all images are different and automatic optimization tools cannot adapt to different images.

 When optimizing an image, you have to take into consideration those two major factors:

 2 – File size – Large images are mainly used for headers and smaller ones for illustrating articles and pages, in line with texts.
-Those images, when resized and scaled down, get also a reduced file size.
+Those images, when resized and scaled-down, get also reduced file size.
 Ideally, file sizes should not exceed 120KB and, in most cases remain well below 100KB (100KB = 0.10MB).